 - Replace any leaking fittings or drains immediately, even if small.

 - Many commercial building roofs have HVAC equipment, vent pipes, skylights and other building system elements that make this area vulnerable to water intrusion.

 - Inspect windows from the inside for glass and air seal integrity.

 - Store important and valuable documents where they will not get damaged.

-- Create a systematic maintenance schedule along with a written plan of equipment and systems.
+- Create a systematic maintenance schedule along with a written plan of equipment.

 - Develop an emergency response plan so that in the event of a leak, damage is reduced and there is a faster return to normal operations.

 - Install backflow valves or plugs for drains, toilets and other sewer connections to prevent water from entering the property.